 “But of course I do,” he interrupted.

 “I hoped you wouldn’t,” she said, “because I stared at you.
-Honestly I didn’t know I’d done it till afterwards, I stared at you for quite a long time – and then.
+Honestly, I didn’t know I’d done it till afterwards, and I stared at you for quite a long time – and then.
 When I saw you at tea on the lawn here – I remembered, and I hoped you wouldn’t.”